Above Image: From left to right, John D. Hosler, Daniel Franke, Janet G. Valentine, Andrew Holt, and Laurence Marvin.

 I should note, as John points out, that I emphasized a Byzantine perspective of events, and the efforts of the Byzantine Emperor Alexios I to win better relations with Pope Urban II after 1088.
 For this, as Dan notes above, Peter Frankopan’s work on the First Crusade is essential reading.
 The Byzantines found themselves under a severe threat in the ten to fifteen years prior to the calling of the First Crusade in 1095.
 Moreover, Alexios’ reign was facing internal challenges due to the collapse of Byzantine policy in Asia Minor and the surrounding regions.
 The attempt to foster better relations between Alexios and Urban offered the potential to help both men secure their authority at home.

 Importantly, Byzantine efforts to negotiate military aid from the West, emphasizing their Christian brotherhood and the suffering of eastern Christians, proved effective in the recruitment of western warriors for the First Crusade as reflected in their surviving charters.
 These charters, as often highlighted in the influential works of the late Jonathan Riley-Smith, show that many crusaders viewed their actions as a defense of both eastern Christians and Christian holy places, which they understood to be threatened by the Turks.
 Indeed, many cities or towns in Asia Minor and the surrounding regions had been conquered by the Turks in the ten to fifteen years before the calling of the First Crusade, to include such historically important Christian cities as Nicaea and Antioch.
+Such concerns continued into the 1090s as well, when Byzantine efforts to request western military aid intensified in the years immediately prior to the calling of the First Crusade.
 By the time the crusade was over, regardless of the establishment of the crusader states, much of Asia-Minor had been restored to Byzantine control, either with the help of crusader armies as witnessed at Nicaea and Doryleaum, or by Byzantine armies that were able to operate more effectively since the crusaders were keeping the Turks busy.
 The Byzantines found themselves in a far stronger strategic position by the end of the crusade than when it began.

 In rationalizing my position, the perspectives of the various participants are obviously important.
 The Byzantines, in their propaganda seeking to win western support, framed the crusaders’ efforts as a defense of Christians (themselves) and Christian interests.
 Latin Christian preachers of the First Crusade also framed the efforts of anyone who would take the cross as a defense of Christians and Christian interests.
 Finally, based on their charters, many of the participants of the First Crusade understood their efforts as a defense of Christians and Christian interests, or even as an “act of love” or charity, as Riley Smith has argued.
 Based on these perspectives, I think the First Crusade can be viewed in the context of a defensive war.